Israel025/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ** The 102-if_only script changes the owner of the file hello to betty only if it is owned by the user guillaume.

+** The 103-Star_Wars script will play the StarWars IV episode in the terminal.